Postdoctoral Researcher, Flexible Thermo-Electric Systems

 All candidates must have a demonstrated research ability and publication track record.
 Must have a PhD in a relevant field.
 The 12-month appointment can be renewed based on funding and performance.
 Start date is expected to be between July and October 2020.

 To Apply: Submit a CV, a writing sample, a one-page personal statement of experience and career goals, and contact information for three references.
 Application must be submitted by email to mrdavidson [at] ucsd.edu, and include “Postdoc Application: Flexible Thermo-Electric Systems” in the subject line.
-Applications will be reviewed on a rolling basis, but it is highly recommended that you apply before July 1, 2020 for full consideration.
+Applications will be reviewed on a rolling basis.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, age or protected veteran status.